This is a false colour photograph of an adenovirus particle seen under an electron microscope.

 The extinction of nearly all animal species at the end of the Permian period allowed for the radiation of many new lifeforms.
 In particular, the extinction of the large herbivorous and carnivorous dinocephalia left those ecological niches empty.
 Some were filled by the suriving cynodonts and dicynodonts, the latter of which subsequently became extinct.
 Animal life during the Mesozoic was dominated, however, by large archosaurian reptiles that appeared a few million years after the Permian extinction: dinosaurs, pterosaurs, and aquatic reptiles such as ichthyosaurs, plesiosaurs, and mosasaurs.

-birds and placental mammals also appeared.
+The climatic changes of the late Jurassic and Cretaceous provided for further adaptive radiation.
+The Jurassic was the height of archosaur diversity, and the first birds and placental mammals also appeared.
 Angiosperms radiated sometime in the early Cretaceous, first in the tropics, but the even temperature gradient allowed them to spread toward the poles throughout the period.
 By the end of the Cretaceous, angiosperms dominated tree floras in many areas, although some evidence suggests that biomass was still dominated by cycad and ferns until after the KT extinction.

-insects diversied with angiosperms because insect anatomy, especially the mouth parts, seems particularly well-suited for flowering plants.
+Some have argued that insects diversied with angiosperms because insect anatomy, especially the mouth parts, seems particularly well-suited for flowering plants.
 However, all major insect mouth parts preceded angiosperms and insect diversification actually slowed when they arrived, so their anatomy originally must have been suited for some other purpose.

-lizards, snakes, and perhaps the ancestor mammals to primates, evolved.
+As the temperatures in the seas increased, the larger animals of the early Mesozoic gradually began to disappear while smaller animals of all kinds, including lizards, snakes, and perhaps the ancestor mammals to primates, evolved.
 The KT extinction exacerbated this trend.
 The large archosaurs became extinct, while birds and mammals thrived, as they do today.

 Cenozoic Era

-Palaeogene and Neogene, and they are in turn divided into epochs.
+The Cenozoic is divided into two periods, the Palaeogene and Neogene, and they are in turn divided into epochs.
 The Palaeogene consists of the Paleocene, Eocene, and Oligocene epochs, and the Neogene consists of the Miocene, Pliocene, Pleistocene, and Holocene epochs, the last of which is ongoing.
 Historically, the Cenozoic has been divided into periods (or sub-eras) named the Tertiary (Paleocene to Pliocene) and Quaternary (Pleistocene and Holocene), although most geologists no longer recognize them.

 Geologically, the Cenozoic is the era when continents moved into their current positions.
 Australia-New Guinea split from Gondwana to drift north and, eventually, abut South-east Asia; Antarctica moved into its current position over the South Pole; the Atlantic Ocean widened and, later in the era, South America became attached to North America.